 Be aware of how sensitive your Aspie partner is to change in plans, and communicate any changes accordingly, in advance!

 It can be quite frustrating to be confronted with logical solutions that you aren’t looking for!
-You simply wanted someone to hear you and agree with you, even if you are wrong!
-You can try to explain to your partner that you aren’t looking for solutions, that all you need is a sympathetic ear.
-I’ve explained the need to vent by using a pressure cooker analogy.
-I’ve told a person on the spectrum that listening to an NT vent is like lifting the top off a pressure cooker.
-It relieves the NT of a sense of internal pressure.
+You simply wanted someone to hear you and agree with you, even if you are wrong.
+You can explain to your partner that you aren’t looking for solutions, that all you need is a sympathetic ear.

 Before you start to vent about something, give your partner the heads up that you aren’t looking for solutions and remind him that he can just listen to help you blow off steam.